History of ITAS

 1985 On 15 March the German Bundestag decides to set up a study commission on the “assessment and evaluation of technological impacts”.

-1977 Foundation of AFAS on 1 January with Herbert Paschen as its head.
+1977 Foundation of the Department of Applied Systems Analysis (AFAS, Abteilung für Angewandte Systemanalyse) on 1 January with Herbert Paschen as its Head.

-1976 The Executive Board suggests turning parts of the IAS (Institut für Angewandte Systemanalyse) into a "staff department" which shall be part of the Executive Board.
-This does not obtain a majority in the Scientific-Technical Board (Wissenschaftlich-Technischer Rat, WTR).
+1976 The Executive Board suggests turning parts of the Institute for Applied Systems Analysis (IAS, Institute für Angewandte Systemanalyse) into a “staff department” which shall be part of the Executive Board.
+This does not obtain a majority of the Scientific-Technical Board (WTR, Wissenschaftlich-Technischer Rat).

-1975 On 1 January the division “Planning and Innovation” of the Studiengruppe für Systemforschung (SfS) is transferred into IASR (Institut für Angewandte Systemtechnik und Reaktorphysik) where it forms a department under the direction of Herbert Paschen.
+1975 On 1 January the division “Planning and Innovation” of the SfS is transferred into the IASR where it forms a department under the direction of Herbert Paschen.

-1973 On 21 March, a hearing is held at the German Bundestag on the SfS survey on priorities of research policy.
-Helmut Krauch resigns from SfS.
-There are now two research areas: “Planning and innovation” (Head: Herbert Paschen) and "Information and documentation" (Head: Werner Kunz).
+1973 A hearing is held at the German Bundestag on the SfS survey on priorities of research policy on 21 March.
+The Head of SfS, Helmut Krauch, resigns from the Study Group.
+There are two research areas now: “Planning and Innovation” (Head: Herbert Paschen) and “Information and Documentation” (Head: Werner Kunz).

 1973 First parliamentary initiative for the establishment of a parliamentary office for the assessment of technological developments; the administration of the Bundestag requests an expert opinion from Herbert Paschen and SfS.

-1958 Helmut Krauch sets up the Studiengruppe für Systemforschung (SfS) in Heidelberg.
+1958 Helmut Krauch sets up the Study Group for Systems Research (SfS, Studiengruppe für Systemforschung) in Heidelberg.

 Publications